 Bottom Line Up Front

-We own three of these and if one broke tomorrow we’d order a replacement before lunch.
+We own three of these and if one broke tomorrow we’d order a replacement in a nanosecond.

 Who This Is (and Isn’t) For

-If you are potty training a kid and you ever leave your house, this is for you.
+If you are potty training a kid or have a kind under like 7 and you ever leave your house, this is for you.
 That’s it.
 That’s the qualifier.

 If your kid is fully trained and comfortable using public restrooms on their own, you probably don’t need this anymore.
-But honestly, Cleo has been trained for well over a year and we still keep them in the cars because rest stop bathrooms exist and they are a nightmare.
+But honestly, Cleo has been trained for well over a year and we still keep them in the cars because usually using the "car potty" is easier than a public restroom.

 What We Actually Did